 That's because you have to have this session certificate; this certificate is linked to your domain.
 You don't want to embed that on your web pages on your client.
 It's very important that you keep it secret.

 And so you perform the validation on your web server.
+OK, let's recap.

 We have got ourself set up.
 We made sure that our site complied with Apple's requirements.

 And we created our virtual identifier and our merchant certificate, and we linked it to our domain name.

 And then we learned how to validate -- how to validate our site for every Apple Pay payment.